Tune in to Sunny.fm 101.9 - adult contemporary music

 Marquette, MI – (Great Lakes Radio News) – A new music series is being presented in Marquette over the next few months that mixes musical styles and performers all for…

-Marquette, Michigan – January 25th, 2017 – Lindsey Stirling FT/ZZ Ward – “Hold My Heart” is your new music add and song of the day for this Wednesday on 101.9…
+Marquette, Michigan – January 27th, 2017 – Ed Sheeran – “Shape of You” is your new music add and song of the day for this Friday on 101.9…

-Iron Mountain, Michigan – Tuesday January 24th, 2017 – The Negaunee Miners Boys Basketball Team traveled to Iron Mountain, Michigan tonight to face the Iron Mountain Mountaineers.
-Jesse Anderson and…

-Marquette, Michigan – January 24, 2017 – Have you been considering creating your own small farm?
-Considered getting into agriculture but don’t know where to find good information and advice?…

 Negaunee Miners Girls Basketball (40) VS Escanaba Eskymos (33) on Sunny.FM 01/25/17